Pauan/nuit/README.rst

 This branch only contains general information about the Nuit text format.
 For specific implementations, please see the other branches.

+You can also see the "test" branch, which contains unit tests to verify the correctness of the implementations.

 Goals
 =====